Finding the Red Thread: Creativity, Passion, and the Dance of the Feminine

 In childhood we know what we love and long for.
 Our hunger for life is passionate and fierce.
 Through the years we lose the vivid certainty of what it is we love the most, what thrills our heart and senses, what brings us ecstasy and joy.
 We spend our lives yearning to reclaim the pure passion that ignites our bodies and souls, inspires our creativity, and brings us fully alive.

 Come and join the circle of reckless hearts as we gather in Einsiedeln to celebrate the red thread of our creativity and passion for life.
 Through movement and writing, breath, sound and song, dreamwork and active imagination – we will write, dance, and sing our way back to the vibrant red thread at the heart of our existence.

 Pack your suitcase, journal, and dancing skirt for the journey of a lifetime.
 Our schedule will allow time and spaciousness to wander through the streets of Einsiedeln with your notebook (or with other reckless hearts!) and stop at the Café Tulipan for afternoon cappuccino and apple strudel or poppy seed cake.
 Come discover what awaits you in Einsiedeln – in both outer and inner worlds.

 This program is open to anyone who has done a previous program with one of the instructors or by telephone consultation.
 If you are interested in participating please contact us by email or telephone.

-Our final session will take place the evening of Monday, October 26th.
+Our final session will take place the evening of Monday, October 18th.
 Breakfast the next morning is included in the fee.
-Participants can plan to depart Einsiedeln on October 27th.
-Information regarding travel from Zürich Airport will be sent to registered participants.
+Participants can plan to depart Einsiedeln on October 19th.
+Information regarding travel from Zürich airport will be sent to registered participants.

 Registration fee includes:

-• Eight nights accommodation in single or double room with private bathroom
+• Eight nights accommodation in private room with bathroom

 • Morning coffee/tea and refreshments